UMich-CURLY/drift/README.md

 > ### C++11 Compiler
 We use the threading functionalities of C++11.

 > ### Eigen3
 Required by header files.
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0**.

 > ### ROS1 or ROS2 (optional)
 Building with ROS1 or ROS2 is optional.
-Build instructions are [found below](https://github.com/UMich-CURLY/curly_state_estimator/tree/dev-justinyuROS1#4-ros).
+Instructions are [found below](https://github.com/UMich-CURLY/curly_state_estimator/tree/main#4-ros).

 # 3. Building CURLY State Estimator library